SchlenkR/applied_fsharp_challenge/artikel/proofreading/edited_tracked_reviewAndAccept.md

 #### A Brief Definition

 In the analog world, physical quantities like electric currency are used to represent a signal that is finally sent to a speaker.
 These quantities are created and altered by low-level components like condensers, resistors, magnetic coils, transistors, and diods, which are connected to each others in circuits.
-They are composed of larger components like operational amplifiers that are used to build modules like filters and oscillators, which synthesizers and effect processors are made of.
+They are composed in larger components like operational amplifiers that are used to build modules like filters and oscillators, which synthesizers and effect processors are made of.
 Digital audio signal processing (Audio DSP) is about modeling these components at different levels of abstraction, resulting in the simulation of circuits similar to their analog counterparts (of course, there is no limit to creating completely new forms of synthesizers and effects).

 #### Quantization of Time and Values

 Digital signal processing - in contrast to analog signal processing - deals with quantized values over a discrete time.
 Consider, for instance, an analog synthesizer.
 It creates and outputs a signal based on electric currency, which is continuous from a physical point of view.
-A computer cannot process values in a continuous way - it has to *quantize* two things:
+A computer cannot process values in a continuous way - it has to _quantize_ two things:

 **Time:**

 This is called sampling, and it happens for an audio signal usually at multiples of 44100 times per second (44.1 kHz).
 Why 44100?
-Take a look at the [Nyquist-Shannon sampling theorem](https://en.wikipedia.org/wiki/Nyquist-Shannon_sampling_theorem) (you don't [SGF9]have to read it to understand this article[SGF10]).
+Take a look at the [Nyquist-Shannon sampling theorem](https://en.wikipedia.org/wiki/Nyquist-Shannon_sampling_theorem) (you do not have to read the Wikipedia article it to understand this article).

 **Values:**

 At each sample point, a value must be captured (analog to the electric currency).
 This happens usually in a number represented by a 16, 32 or 64 bit value.
-In this article[SGF11], I use a F# "float" value, which is a 64 bit floating point number.
+In this article, I use a F# "float" value, which is a 64 bit floating point number.

 Having understood this definition, it's easy to define what a signal is.